 You've got some really smart people there.

-Um you got smart people in the Club for Growth, Steve Forbes ideas, and and guys like Steve Forbes and and others that that understand theory that becomes reality.
+You got smart people in the Club for Growth, Steve Forbes ideas, and guys like Steve Forbes and others that understand economic theory that becomes reality.

 It's not just intellectual plasma that means nothing.